Tahhhhm/METR4810-bin-robot/README.md

 ## 📋 Procedure

 1. Navigate (near entire) track to find delivery zones and bins
-2. Use A* search algorithm to compute the shortest path to each bin
+2. Use line following to follow the track
 3. Travel to the closest bin and record the lid colour
 4. Extract contents from the bin
 5. Move to the deposit zone